HYDRO LANCE CORPORATION

 -

-Proper design of a client's market specific Hydro-Lance vessel will first require a feasibility study, as the very rules of sea travel have been redefined.
-Specific interest has already been expressed for the construction of passenger fast ferry ships, one with open casino gaming, dining and observation seating, and the another, for the conversion of retired Boeing 727's, Lockheed L-101's or DC-10's to passenger ferries.
-The design of any vessel, whether a conventional ship or a HARTH vessel, requires a specific mission, application definition, and configuration.
-However, the Hydro Lance may be constructed as a platform class, adaptable to finish a number of applications appropriate to the specified platform class.
+Proper design of a customer market specific, Hydro-Lance vessel will first require a feasibility study, as the very rules of sea travel, have been redefined.
+Specific interest has already been expressed, for the construction of several passenger fast ferry ships, one with open casino gaming, dining and observation seating, and another, for the conversion of retiring Boeing 727's, to passenger ferries...each suggested for Pacific Ocean and South Pacific duty.
+Design of any vessel, requires specific configuration; and to do that, all economic and market questions will first, have to be answered.
+The linked 'form' page denotes such questions to be answered, for any vessel, in order to begin a proper feasibility study, which then becomes the bases for definition, of the ship's appearence, architecture and engineering.

 -